djw8605/python-novice-inflammation/index.md

 > ~~~ {.input}
 > $ cd && cd Desktop/python-novice-inflammation/data
 > ~~~

-> ## Starting iPython {.getready}
 >
-> We will be using iPython for the lessons.  iPython is an interactive interface for python that is very useful for learning and
-> debugging python.
-In the [Setup](https://swc-osg-workshop.github.io/2016-01-06-UNL/setup.html), you should have already installed
-> iPython.
->
-> To start iPython in Mac OSX, open a terminal and type the command:
+> Start iPython in the same terminal with the command:
 >
 > ~~~ {.input}
 > $ ipython notebook
 > ~~~